 Pianist Slavina Zhelezova has appeared as a recitalist, soloist and chamber musician at venues throughout the United States, Canada, Bulgaria, Belgium, France, China, Taiwan and Mexico.
-Performance highlights include Dame Myra Hess Memorial Concert Series in Chicago (live radio and TV broadcast), The Harvard Cub of New York City, Steinway Hall (NY, NY), The Cornelia Street Café Classic Series (NY, NY), the Pro-Musica Concert Series (San Miguel de Allende, Mexico), Schumann-Chopin International Piano Festival (Cuernavaca, Mexico), Palm Beach International Piano Festival (Palm Beach, FL), Tenri Institute (NY, NY), Chopin Festival at Mannes (Mannes), Bach Festival at Mannes (NY, NY)Taiwan National Orchestra Summer Festival, Morelia Summer Festival (Morelia, Mexico) and Xalapa International Summer Festival (Xalapa, Mexico).
-Recent orchestra appearances include Xalapa Chamber Orchestra (Beethoven Concerto No. 5 and Schnittke Double Concerto), Zacatecas Symphony Orchestra (Schnittke Double), Puebla Symphony Orchestra (Chopin Concerto No. 2), Sonora Symphony Orchestra (Mozart Double Concerto) and Michoacan Symphony Orchestra October (Saint-Saens' Carnival of the Animals).
+Performance highlights include Dame Myra Hess Memorial Concert Series in Chicago (live radio and TV broadcast), The Harvard Cub of New York City, Steinway Hall (NY, NY), The Cornelia Street Café Classic Series (NY, NY), the El Blanco y Negro Piano Festival (Mexico City, Mexico), Simon Bolivar Amphiteather (Mexico City, Mexico), Pro-Musica Concert Series (San Miguel de Allende, Mexico), Schumann-Chopin International Piano Festival (Cuernavaca, Mexico), Palm Beach International Piano Festival (Palm Beach, FL), Tenri Institute (NY, NY), Chopin Festival at Mannes (Mannes), Bach Festival at Mannes (NY, NY), Taiwan National Orchestra Summer Festival, Morelia Summer Festival (Morelia, Mexico), and Xalapa International Summer Festival (Xalapa, Mexico).
+Recent orchestra appearances include Xalapa Symphony Orchestra (Poulenc Double Concerto), Xalapa Chamber Orchestra (Chopin Concerto No. 1, Beethoven Concerto No. 5 and Schnittke Double Concerto), Zacatecas Symphony Orchestra (Schnittke Double), Puebla Symphony Orchestra (Chopin Concerto No. 2), Sonora Symphony Orchestra (Mozart Double Concerto) and Michoacan Symphony Orchestra October (Saint-Saens' Carnival of the Animals).